codeplaysoftware/syclacademy/README.md

 *  Read a description of SYCL on the [Khronos website SYCL page](https://www.khronos.org/sycl/).
 *  Go to the Khronos website to find [a list of SYCL resources](https://www.khronos.org/sycl/resources).
 *  Check out the [SYCL 2020 reference guide](https://www.khronos.org/registry/SYCL/).
-*  Browse SYCL news, blog posts, videos, projects and more on the [sycl.tech community website](https://sycl.tech/)
-*  Get a list of the [available SYCL implementations](https://sycl.tech/#get-sycl)

 ## How to use the Materials

 To use these materials, simply clone this repository, including the required submodules.

 **Make sure you clone the correct branch**

 ```